e2ecensor/e2ecensor.github.io/_pages/knowledge-base.md

 ##### Application-Layer Censorship
 Domain names and IP addresses are the most straightforward and useful information for censors to monitor.
 As CDNs have been widely adopted where the IP addresses are typically shared with many legitimate services, the IP-based blocking may cause significant collateral damage.
 On the other hand, the domain name blocking enables the censors to accurately block their undesired Internet services.
 Here, we briefly describe the application-level censorship that blocks domain names.
 Then, we present how a censor could be deployed and monitor the traffic.

-*DNS Blocking*.
-When visiting a website, a client first resolves its domain name to obtain the network address by using DNS.
+*DNS Blocking*: When visiting a website, a client first resolves its domain name to obtain the network address by using DNS.
 Since DNS was originally designed as an unencrypted protocol, the censors on the network paths are able to manipulate the DNS responses or drop the DNS queries.
 Although UDP-based DNS is mostly adopted, TCP-based DNS is also inherently supported.
 For a TCP-based DNS request, a censor may tear down the connection with RST/FIN packets.

-*Domain Names Blocking in HTTP*.
-The HTTP Host header presents the domain name a client is visiting, specifying the target service since a web server may host multiple domains.
+*Domain Names Blocking in HTTP*: The HTTP Host header presents the domain name a client is visiting, specifying the target service since a web server may host multiple domains.
 Still, the HTTP protocol is unencrypted and the censors can know exactly the requested domain.
 To block an HTTP connection if needed, a censor may inject a blockpage indicating that the domain is prohibited, tear down the connection with RST/FIN packets, or directly drop the request without any notification.

-*Domain Names Blocking in HTTPS*.
-HTTPS encrypts all the HTTP packets after a TLS handshake so that the Host header is no longer visible to the censors.
+*Domain Names Blocking in HTTPS*: HTTPS encrypts all the HTTP packets after a TLS handshake so that the Host header is no longer visible to the censors.
 However, it is common that a web server hosts multiple domains, and each domain is associated with an independent certificate.
 Therefore, in order to present the correct certificate to a client before the ephemeral keys are exchanged, an SNI extension is required to be included in the Client Hello message to indicate which domain the client intends to visit.
 As a result, the domain name in the SNI extension is sent in plaintext and is visible to the censors.
 As such, to block an HTTPS connection, a censor may tear down the connection with RST/FIN packets, directly drop the packet, or inject an incorrect, forged certificate to intercept the connection.

 ##### On-path and In-path Censors